 Message Repository

 The message repository will store the event messages where and how you want them to be stored.
 This is usually a database but could be anywhere.
-The uses the Message Repository to save the event messages that were raised.
+The Aggregate Repository uses the Message Repository to save the event messages that were raised.

 Usage